1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

 Barnet has some of the best schools in the country, but their budgets have been under pressure.
 So I have successfully campaigned for more money for every primary and secondary school in Barnet.
 I raised this in Parliament, and in face to face meetings with the PM and his predecessor. £14b extra for schools has now been announced, meaning a real terms increase in funding for every primary and secondary school in Barnet.

 I continue to make the case for more resources for our local schools.
-I will be working with parents to try to stop Labour's damaging plans to scrap Ofsted.
 I am also backing efforts to create more opportunities for children and young people to get involved in after-school sport so they can lead more active healthier lives.

 6. SUPPORTING OUR LOCAL ECONOMY AND TOWN CENTRES